RyanJM

 Terminal

-I've recently picked up an amazing Terminal shortcut: ^ + R. Gone are the days of hitting up arrow a bunch of times to get to a previous command.
+I've recently picked up an amazing Terminal shortcut: Ctrl + R. Gone are the days of hitting up arrow a bunch of times to get to a previous command.
 This little shortcut will let you search through your recent commands.
 Just start typing what you want and it pop it shows up.

 Random Git commands